nextflow-io/vscode-language-nextflow/README.md

 The extension will fall back to the latest patch version from the local cache if it can't download from GitHub.

 *Note: Nextflow language server patch versions have no correlation to Nextflow patch versions.
 Always use the latest patch version of the language server when downloading a release manually.*

+## Commands

+Open the command palette and type `Nextflow` to see the list of available commands.

 ## Configuration